 How Can I Get a Body Piercing Safely?

 Body piercing is regulated in some states but not others.
-If you decide to get a body piercing, do a little investigative work about a shop's procedures and find out whether it provides a clean and safe environment for its customers.
+If you decide to get a body piercing, ask about the shop's procedures and make sure it has a clean and safe environment for its customers.

 Every shop should have an autoclave (a sterilizing machine) and keep sterilized instruments in sealed packets until they are used.
 Ask questions and make sure that the body piercer: